 But there’s a better way.

 I teamed up with Professor Vincent Onyemah from Babson College to create something different.
-Our company, SalesForLife.ai, uses cutting-edge AI to help students and young professionals build strong sales and communication skills in just weeks—not years.
+Our company, SalesForLife.ai, uses cutting-edge AI to help students and sales professionals build strong sales and communication skills in just weeks, not years.
+I’ll give you a “sneak peek” of what we are doing in the BIG IDEA section below.

 Curious how we do it?
 Keep reading and check out My Personal Journey to see how it all came together.